-- 4.7 The following Toolkit parameters located in the 'Input Sheet' are protected and the user cannot modify them:
+- 4.7 The following Toolkit parameters located in the 'Input Sheet' are protected and cannot be modified by users:

 - Minimum and maximum Analysis Period.

 - Minimum and maximum Analysis Time Step.

 - Minimum and maximum Number of Bands.

 - Minimum and maximum Number of Homogenous Groups.

 - Minimum and maximum Number of Treatments.